You are visiting the Singapore Kee Safety website from United States. Would you like to go to the United States site?

-However, this becomes counterproductive when the training is not thought out and poorly conducted, limiting the knowledge and skills employees gain during the process.
+However, this becomes counterproductive when the training is not thought out and is poorly conducted, limiting the knowledge and skills employees gain during the process.
 Quality training takes more time to develop, but the benefits are often far-reaching in terms of increased employee understanding, improved performance, and fewer accidents and incidents.

 Consider ways to make these training sessions comprehensive and worthwhile such as working with a consultant or facilitator to help maximize the impact of your employee education.

-An important question to ask yourself regularly is what messages are employees receiving about what is most important to the company?
+An important question to ask yourself regularly is what messages are employees receiving about what is most important to the company.
 Sometimes, organizations do a great job of saying ‘safety first’, but a terrible job of demonstrating it.
 You should consider what the actions of the organization are communicating, rather than just relying on verbal communication.

 You can seek employee feedback to get a better understanding of what organizational priorities are being perceived.
 Anonymous surveys can be a great way to get honest feedback about what employees genuinely believe is the most important.

 There’s no smoke without fire.
 Warning signs like near misses, poor preventative maintenance planning, decreased morale, increased injuries, or increased equipment downtime can all be signs of failing systems, and lagging indicators of what is to come in the future if you do not change course with the right measures.
-Failure to act proactively and preventatively can seriously impact employee safety in the long-run.
+Failure to act proactively and preventatively can seriously impact employee safety in the long run.

 Work at height is littered with hazards.
 If the nature of your industry requires work at height often, it’s vital to plan ahead.
-The Workplace Safety & Health Council has a Work At Height Planning Tool which can be very helpful in planning this type of work.
+The Workplace Safety & Health Council has a Work at Height Planning Tool which can be very helpful in planning this type of work.

-Health & Safety Managers understand the importance of employees reporting accidents, incidents, and near-misses, but a common mistake HSE managers can make is discouraging reporting by basing incentives on zero injuries, or taking disciplinary action after an incident investigation.
+Health & Safety Managers understand the importance of employees reporting accidents, incidents, and near-misses, but a common mistake HSE managers can make is discouraging reporting by basing incentives on zero injuries or taking disciplinary action after an incident investigation.
 You should ensure employees feel comfortable in reporting incidents and avoid incentives based on incident-free workplaces.